siliconshells/personalsite.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
 #Example: editing a markdown file for a talk
 #![Editing a markdown file for a talk](/images/editing-talk.png)
 ---
+I have many years industry practice, heading sensitive national projects.
+I want to focus on research in the next years of my career to contribute to the body of knowledge in IT and Engineering.

 Education
 ------
 2016 – 2018       Virginia Polytechnic Institute and State University (VirginiaTech)